credenza-web3/passport-pod/README.md

 ## Requirements & Setup

-    - CLIENTSECRET : Setup your private key in info.plist file replace 'INSERT_CLIENTSECRET' with your original key in plist file.
     - RPCURL : Setup your private key in info.plist file replace 'INSERT_RPCURL' with your original key in plist file.
     - CLIENTID : Setup your private key in info.plist file replace 'INSERT_CLIENTID' with your original key in plist file.
     - CLIENTSECRET : Setup your private key in info.plist file replace 'INSERT_CLIENTSECRET' with your original key in plist file.